Hazard Insurance: A Complete Guide For Homeowners

 Below, we answer some of the most frequently asked questions about hazard insurance.

-Unless you’re able to pay for a home with cash up-front, you’ll be beholden to your mortgage lender’s requirements.
 Virtually every mortgage lender requires you to have homeowners insurance that offers protection against the most common hazards.
-Depending on the risk factors associated with the particular home, you may be required to add hazard insurance as well.
-Your mortgage lender will make it clear if hazard insurance is required and what type of minimum coverage is needed.
+Depending on the risk factors associated with the particular home, you may be required to purchase additional hazard insurance as well.
+Your mortgage lender should make it clear if hazard insurance is required and what type of minimum coverage is needed.

-Shop around.
-Compare and contrast the varying list of hazards covered by different insurance companies.
 Generally speaking, hazard insurance will cover the structures on your property and the personal property within it if natural disaster strikes.
 Most will not cover floods or earthquakes.
-So, if the earth shifts beneath your home, which causes a pipe burst and minor flood, hazard or flood insurance will not cover it.
+So, if the earth shifts beneath your home and causes a burst pipe and minor flooding, hazard or flood insurance won’t cover it.